tankarageldi/blog-app/README.md

 # Full Stack Blog Application

 A full-stack blog application built with Node.js, Express, MongoDB, JavaScript, HTML, and CSS.
-This application allows users to create, edit, and delete blog posts, view posts from other users, and engage with content.
+This application allows users to create, edit, and delete blog posts, and engage with content.

 ## Features

-- User authentication and authorization (sign up, login, logout)
 - Create, edit, and delete blog posts
 - Display all blog posts in a structured format
 - Individual post pages with full content view
 - Responsive design with CSS for mobile and desktop views
-- RESTful API for handling data with MongoDB
-- Error handling for all API routes
-- Security features such as password encryption using bcrypt
 - Basic validation of forms (e.g., for login/signup)

 ## Technologies Used